NickReisenauer/Docusaurus/website/docs/udemy/jstcg-ms.md

 ### Adding a Conditional Battle Log

-We added a `writeToLog()` function that calls event and value as parameters and checks some if statments to see what it should print.
+We added a `writeToLog()` function that calls event and value as parameters and checks some if statements to see what it should print.

 We added an object containing updated values for each option that we could log into the battle log function.
 Then, we can loop through each of them with if statements and once we find the one we need it will update what we need.

-Currently, all of our data is dumped into the console in an array so we can have a large number of arrays, say 30, based on what the gampeplay looked like.
+Currently, all of our data is dumped into the console in an array so we can have a large number of arrays, say 30, based on what the gameplay looked like.

 ---

 ### Introducing the Ternary Operator

+The ternary operator is a helpful way to write inline if statements that will save some space and provide a simple return value with 2 options based on the variable we provide.

+---

+### A Bit of Theory: Statements vs Expressions